We conduct a 420 Hour Japanese Teachers Training Correspondence Course.

 - Grammar / sentence structure / sentence type / conversation

 - Word notation / general knowledge on language

 - Outline of Japanese

 - Knowledge and technique in regards to teaching Japanese

 - Spoken Japanese Beginners I &II

-- DVD on Indirect Method and Direct Method of Teaching Japanese
+- Video(YouTube) on Indirect Method and Direct Method of Teaching Japanese

 420 Hour Advanced Skills Japanese Teachers Training Course can be completed in one year.

 The General Course is two weeks at school or ten weeks by correspondence.